ruuda/hoff/doc/installing.md

 This will do several things:

  * Install the `hoff` binary in `/usr/bin`.
- * Create the `git` user under which the daemon will run.
+ * Create the `hoff` user under which the daemon will run.
- * Create an example config file at `/etc/hoff.json`.
+ * Create an example config file at `/etc/hoff/config.json`.

 Enable the daemon to start it automatically at boot, and start it now: